twilio-labs/function-templates/docs/BUILD_TEMPLATE.md

 - Prepend the Base URL of functions to inputs
 - Handle Copy to Clipboard on inputs

-They are automatically included in new `index.html` files but you can also manually adding them by adding to your HTML:
+They are automatically included in new `index.html` files but you can also manually add them by adding to your HTML:

 ```html
 <link rel="icon" href="https://twilio-labs.github.io/function-templates/static/v1/favicon.ico">